 Custom, Clear-Roofed Igloos

-Located on a quiet ridgeline outside of Fairbanks, the Borealis Basecamp offers 15 elegant igloos custom-designed and specifically positioned to maximize your viewing of the Northern Lights.
+Located on a quiet ridgeline outside of Fairbanks, the Borealis Basecamp offers 20 elegant igloos and a new village with 5 aurora-viewing cubes, including a family suite custom-designed and specifically positioned to maximize your viewing of the Northern Lights.

 While many properties are set up facing south (to take advantage of the sun), these fiberglass igloos face northeast—the optimal viewing direction for the aurora.
 Lie back and watch Mother Nature’s show through your unique curved-dome window that stretches a full 16 feet across the ceiling.
 The concave-shaped windows (inspired by helicopter windows) are clearer than glass, have no reflection, and were created specifically to appreciate the night sky.
 It’s an amazing experience even when the aurora isn’t out, as you can witness a dazzling sky full of stars.